ksu-is/casey-hoskins-hangman/projectroadmap.md

 -[X]Add Unending game mode

--[ ]Remove hint button from uending game difficulty
+-[X]Remove hint button from uending game difficulty

--[ ]Add score frame
+-[X]Add score frame

 -[ ]Add highscore screen

 -[ ]Add and code high score from database

+-[ ]BUG -- When game ends using the "unending" difficulty game does not reset.